lizzy-0323/lizzy-0323/README.md

 - 👋 Hi, There！
-- I'm ZiYi Li, A postgraduate student in WuHan University.
+- I'm Ziyi Li, A postgraduate student in WuHan University.
 - Most Used Languages: Golang, Python.